CREATING BP'S SPONSORSHIP OF THE

 The Launch: A 60-SECOND TV Ad.

-The campaign was launched nationwide with a 60-second TV ad during peak viewing time.
+The campaign was launched nationwide with a 60-second TV ad.

 It featured the track ‘Redemption Days’ by Josh Oso.
 The track went on to be used consistently

-by the BBC and ITV as the backing track theme for daily highlights of the Olympics.
+by the BBC and ITV as the backing track for daily highlights of the Olympics.

 ‘PASS ON THE OLYMPIC FLAME’.